boyerjason700/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit
-A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee, Tom who has given you the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who recieved votes.
 3. Calculate the total number of votes each candidate recieved.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.

+Additionally, the election commission has requested some additional data to complete the audit.

+1. The voter turnout for each county.
+2. The percentage of votes from each county out of the total count.
+3. The county with the highest turnout.

 ## Resources
 - Data Source: election_results.csv